 The Thyme Roof Project

 These works include prototypes, maquettes, fragments and unfinished sculptures that are essential to understanding how Tim Stead worked.
-They hold traces of process and decision making that are not always visible in finished pieces.
-Keeping them on site, within the Steading, has always been important.
+They hold traces of process and decision-making that are not always visible in finished pieces.
+Keeping them on site within the Steading has always been important.
 This project allowed that to continue.

 What remains is a space that can be used again with confidence.
 The archive is held in better conditions, the roof is once more planted, and this part of the Steading continues to be both cared for and actively used.